How to figure out what is wrong with your telescope when the

 approaches air temperature, this condition gradually goes away.

-The reason for this is the fact that the mirror doesn't cool evenly -
+The reason for this, as mentioned above, is the mirror doesn't

 it cools faster near the edge of the mirror and wherever the miror is